 Isn’t that a little too academic?
 I had to re-read it several times before I could put what I had just read in the past.

 I’m joking, but the figures above are essential to note if you want to delve more into the recipe.
-To simplify things, a good cup of coffee, regardless of how it’s brewed, should reflect the balance and character of the beans used.
+To simplify things, a good cup of coffee should reflect the balance and character of the beans used, regardless of how it’s brewed.
 The drinker will fully experience the essential flavors of bitter, sour, sweet, and characteristic scents when drinking that cup.
 A well-balanced cup of coffee should neither be highly bitter, bad, or sweet (which never happens) nor should it leave you with no sense of the coffee’s aroma.

 Furthermore, there are other circumstances and aspects that (theoretically) contribute to a good cup of coffee, including water quality, roasting quality, coffee freshness, etc. Although it is not concise, I believe each individual should gather for himself.

-Those are some of the observations I made, as well as my definition of a good cup of coffee.
+Those are some of the observations I made and my definition of a good cup of coffee.
 My preferences have continued to shift over time simply because I want to learn new things.
 Isn’t it true that if I limit myself to just one thing, I won’t be able to sample all of the authentic delicacies? 😉 There are far too many exciting things in life, and coffee is no exception.
 What makes you think a cup of coffee is enjoyable?

 If you ask random people, “How do you know if a cup of coffee is good?”
 Each person will give you a different answer.
 Not only because there are so many different varieties, origins, methods of farming, harvesting, roasting, brewing methods, and, most importantly, ways of serving coffee, but also because what constitutes a “good coffee” is really all about perception and individual preferences.